Seppli11/ZHAW-Summary/summaries/23FS/SWEN2/Scrum.md

 Scrum teams should be cross-functional, meaning that people with different jobs should work together (developers, UX designers, testers, ...).

+## Definition of Done (DoD)

+The definition of done is written by the whole team.
+It can be adjusted (making it more or less rigreous) in the sprint retrospective.

+The problems when no definition of done is that thechinical debt accumulates exponentially.
+This can make progress an illusion and shipping date can get unpredictable.
+Since the velocity isn't acccurate anymore, teams will over-commit the amount of work.

+A typicall definition of done looks like this:

+1. Unit tests pass and coverage met standard (85% or above)
+2. Sufficient negative unit tests were written (more negative than positive)
+3. Code is reviewed (or Pair programmed)
+4. Coding standards are met
+5. Continuous integration implemented (automated build, deployment and testing)
+6. Code is refactored (to support the new functionality)
+7. User acceptance tests pass (test case requirements)
+8. Non-functional tests pass (scalability, reliability, security, etc.)
+9. Necessary documentation is completed

+## Definition of Ready for a User Story

+The definition of ready for a user story gives a checklist for a user story.

+A typical definition of ready for a user story looks like this:
+1. User Story defined
+2. User Story Acceptance Criteria defined
+3. User Story dependencies identified
+4. User Story sized by Delivery Team
+5. Scrum Team accepts User Experience artefacts
+6. Performance criteria identified, where appropriate
+7. Person who will accept the User Story is identified
+8. Team has a good idea what it will mean to Demo the User Story

 ## Roles

 ### Product Owner